Children's Books (ages 8-12) • Novels

 Lina is in trouble with straight lines.
 It’s as if her father’s profession, which is driving the crosswalk lines and the lines on highways, invaded their whole life.
 All family members are wearing striped clothes, a straight line is passing from the middle of their house, everything is ordered in straight lines.
 When Lina is faced with straight lines in the very first week of her school life, it was the final straw.
 Together with her friend Âdem, who is the grandson of a gardener, they start to search for a straight line which is not made by a human being.
 Is it possible to find such a straight line in nature?..

-İrem UşarShe was born in İstanbul, in 1975.
-After graduating from the Radio, Television, Cinema department of Marmara University, she worked as a reporter, editor and script writer.
-In 2010, she participated in a writing workshop in Antwerp, with the invitation of PEN, and she wrote her first children’s book The Light That Moved from the Light House (Fenerden Taşınan Işık) published by Günışığı Kitaplığı in 2011.
-The book was a part of a special project coordinated by Günışığı for Sivrice […]
+İrem UşarShe was born in Istanbul, in 1975.
+After graduating from Notre Dame de Sion High School, she studied Radio, Television, Cinema at Marmara University.
+She worked as a reporter, editor and script writer.
+In 2010, she participated in a writing workshop in Antwerp, Belgium, with the invitation of PEN, and wrote her first children’s book The Light That Moved from the Light House (Fenerden Taşınan Işık, 2011) published by Günışığı Kitaplığı.
+The book was part of a special project coordinated by […]

 Go to the Author